Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R9 M390X should in theory be much superior to the GeForce GTX 560 Ti overall. (explain)
+Memory BandwidthTheoretically, the Radeon R9 M390X should be a lot faster than the GeForce GTX 560 Ti in general. (explain)

-Texel RateThe Radeon R9 M390X should be a lot (about 76%) more effective at texture filtering than the GeForce GTX 560 Ti. (explain)
+Texel RateThe Radeon R9 M390X is a lot (about 76%) faster with regards to texture filtering than the GeForce GTX 560 Ti. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 560 Ti is superior to the Radeon R9 M390X, but it probably won't make a huge difference. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 Ti is the winner, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison